ppp0/s3export_backup/README.md

 ```

 ### Backup verification
-Backup verification requires physical drive sent back by Amazon and properly configured s3 filesystem (see Configuration section).
+Backup verification requires physical drive sent back by Amazon and properly configured S3 filesystem (see Configuration section).

-Tool scans backup drive and finds 100 random files.
-Each file is verified against S3 filesystem.
+Tool scans backup drive for 100 random files.
+Each file is verified against remote S3 filesystem using two checkes
-Each verification consists of two checks:
-- existence of the corresponding file on remote filesystem
+- checks if corresponding file exists on remote filesystem
-- comparison between local (backup) and remote (source) file hashes
+- compares local (backup) and remote (source) file hashes

 #### Output interpretation
-Maintainer should manually look into verification command output and interpret it on his own.
+Maintainer should manually look into verification command output and analyze it.

-Failing existence check can be assumed as normal, as a file might have been already deleted from S3 filesystem until arrival of the backup.
+Failing existence check can be assumed as normal, as a file might have been already deleted from S3 filesystem until arrival of the backup drive.
-The second check (hash) is far more important and any mismatches should be treated seriously as potential backup errors.
+The second check (hash) is far more important and any mismatches should be treated as potential backup errors.